You might have noticed things have been extremely quiet around here lately.

 Don’t hang on too tight

-Originally I titled this paragraph letting go, then I realized that isn’t quite the right terminology.
+Originally I titled this paragraph letting go, but then I realized that isn’t quite the right terminology.

 I have no intention of letting go of this blog but I also knew that when I first started working full time and then found out about Mum, I couldn’t hold on too tightly to any unrealistic expectations of myself either.